 And understandably so; for many this is based on their experiences with the shapewear of the past – the kind that was marketed as a “solution to your problem areas”, which was designed to restrict, compress and control curves.
 It likely refers to shapewear that was created for the era of bodycon dresses, Bridget Jones wiggling into her SPANX and limited beauty standards.

 Thankfully, today’s shapewear couldn’t be more different.
-Thanks to brands such as Heist, Commando and Kim Kardashian West’s Skims (which incidentally makes some of the best plus-size shapewear) – each pioneering advancements in technology, materials and inclusive designs – shapewear is being redefined for the modern woman.
+Brands such as Heist, Commando and Kim Kardashian West’s Skims (which incidentally makes some of the best plus-size shapewear (opens in new tab)) are pioneering advancements in technology, material and design.
+In short, shapewear is being redefined for the modern woman.

 All that means that it’s an exciting time to be shopping for shapewear but, undeniably, also a confusing one.
 With ever more brands, designs and shapewear types to choose from, it’s easy to feel overwhelmed, especially as current circumstances mean that trying on products in-store is out of the question.
 There’s nothing worse than finally receiving your shapewear in the post, only to discover that it is the wrong size or compression type.

 We want to help you nail that purchase the first time around, so we’ve pulled together all the dos and don’ts of shopping for shapewear.
-Naturally, just as no two bodies are alike, not every piece of shapewear is right for you – this guide will help you discover your perfect shapewear match.
+Naturally, just as no two bodies are alike, not every piece of shapewear is right for you – this three-step guide will help you discover your perfect shapewear match.

-Work out your shapewear size
+1. Work out your shapewear size

 It is important to note here that shapewear sizes do not necessarily correlate to your typical lingerie or dress sizes, rather they are cut based on measurements for bust, waist and hips.
 We advise you measure yourself carefully and check each brand’s sizing charts and FAQ to find your correct fit.

-Determine the control level that you want from your shapewear
+2. Determine the control level that you want from your shapewear

 Shapewear is graded by compression level, meaning the amount of support and control it offers.
 The level of compression you choose will affect the fit, feel, look and function of your shapewear.
 The three levels of shapewear compression are: